Laneham: Historical events

 Only a few parts of this text are still legible.

+In 1818 the village butcher, John Cooling, was dying from 'a tedious illness.'
+His wife decided to pray for him: 'While on her knees offering her last service to the Supreme Being for her dying husband, about one o'clock in the morning, she was seized with a fit and died, in a few minutes.'
+Her husband then died about eight o' clock the next morning.
+'They were both interred in one grave the following Monday.'

 One Laneham event that received coverage in a huge number of newspapers in 1837 was the funeral of the so-called 'King of the Gypsies', Andrew Boswell.
 How far he was a king may be open to debate, for he died with only an ass, a fiddle and three half-pence in pockets.
 However an entirely different story was told in press coverage on the death of his 'Queen', Sarah Boswell, aged 93 in 1838.
 This report stated that Andrew Boswell had died at Bestwood Park in 1835 and had been buried at Eastwood.
 Sarah Boswell died at Nottingham Union Hospital.

 The poverty of Laneham's former curate was reported in the news in 1842 when a return for Robert Peel's new income tax was sent back from the village with the following verse attached: